 Today, the Cathedral of Kon Tum has more than 200,000 Catholics, two-thirds of whom belong to ethnic minorities.
-In November 2018, the Catholic community of Kontum commemorated the 170th anniversary of the beginning of evangelization in the region, the 165th anniversary of the first missionary journey accomplished among the Highlanders by the deacon François-Xavier Nguyen Do.
+In November 2018, the Catholic community of Kontum commemorated the 170th anniversary of the beginning of the evangelisation in the region, the 165th anniversary of the first missionary journey accomplished among the Highlanders by the deacon François-Xavier Nguyen Do.

 Ethnic minorities in Kontum Province

-Kontum Province is the cradle of ancient peoples who still today preserve their fascinating complex culture.
+Kontum Province is the cradle of ancient peoples who still today preserve their fascinating complex cultures.
 In this region live several ethnic minorities such as Bahnar, Sedang, Giarai and Romam who are the smallest ethnic minority in Vietnam with only a population of 200 individuals.
 These ethnic minorities still live in their traditional villages, speak their language, perpetuate their customs and have their own music and architecture.
 They continue farming and raising cattle, mainly growing cassava, sugar cane, banana and rice.
 The Bahnar ethnic group is the most represented.
-The Bahnar live mainly in stilt houses decorated with horns at each end and are known for their spectacular communal house (nha rong) where all the public activities are held, such as the rituals during which the Bahnars take out their gongs and dance, sing then empty some jars of rice liquor.
+The Bahnar live mainly in stilt houses decorated with horns at each end and are known for their spectacular communal house (nha rong) where all the public activities are held, such as the rituals during which the Bahnars take out their gongs and dance and sing then empty some jars of rice liquor.

-The Nha rong is a formidable traditional architecture with a thatched roof in the shape of axe steeply inclined whose height reaches twenty meters, usually built in the heart of the village.
+The Nha rong is a formidable piece of traditional architecture with a thatched roof in the shape of an axe steeply inclined whose height reaches twenty meters, usually built in the heart of the village.
 It’s one way to show the power and prosperity of the village to everyone.
-The Sedang are characterized by their long stilt houses built of wood and bamboo.
+The Sedang are characterised by their long stilt houses built of wood and bamboo.
 At the end of the 19th century, a French adventurer, Marie David de Meyrena, succeeded in uniting certain Sedang tribes into a confederation and proclaimed himself king of the Sedang under the name of Mary I.